arunabhjain/LiMS/README.md

 # Library Management System (LiMS)

-A web app for the management of books, users and the Issue and Return of Books in a library.
+A web app for the management of books, users and the Issue and Return of Books in SKIT library.

 ## User Permissions